That's fine, you just need to live in your primary residence for six months and a day.

 The money must come from your own liquid assets (bank accounts, CD's, retirement accounts, etc.) or from the documented sale of other assets you may have (your present home for example).

-A reverse mortgage is a loan that converts equity in your home into cash that can be used for many different purposes that will enhance and extend your retirement plan.
-If you currently have a mortgage, a reverse mortgage could eliminate your mortgage payment (taxes and insurance must still be paid, and the home maintained), and also allow you to access any additional equity (over and above your mortgage balance) to create accessible cash which is not readily available while in the form of home equity.
+A reverse mortgage can be used to turn a portion of the equity in your home into cash that can be used for many different purposes that may enhance and extend your retirement.
+If you currently have a mortgage, a reverse mortgage could eliminate your mortgage payment (taxes and insurance must still be paid, and the home maintained), and also allow you to access any additional equity (over and above your mortgage balance), to create accessible cash which is not readily available while in the form of home equity.
 You have spent many years putting your money into your home equity, and now with a reverse mortgage, you may be able to convert some of that equity into tax-free cash.*